romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 <img src="cabo-ortegal/fieldguide_figures/spl-summary.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_spl-summary**. **a-b.** Compositionnal fields of Spl in the Cabo Ortegal chromitites (Moreno et al. 2001, Tilhac, 2017, García-Tudela et al. 2024), peridotites (Santos et al. 2002) and pyroxenites (Tilhac 2017).  **c.** Compositional fields of spinel from different metamorphic facies are from García-Tudela et al. (2024) and references therein. **d.** Schematic representation of the main trends governing the compositions of terrestrial spinels after Barnes & Roedder (2001).

-> NOTE: I am not sure this should be here and as it is in one block.
+> NOTE GEOCH: I am not sure this should be here and as it is in one block.
 Perhaps I should split it between section 3 and here.

 Compared to peridotites and pyroxenites, the relatively narrow range of Mg# (0.35-0.50) and high Cr contents observed in chromtites indicates more limited re-equilibration processes (except for the lower Cr# of group-B chromitites).
 Slight differences between massive (type-I) and semi-massive (type-II) chromitites, which were ascribed by Garcia-Tudela et al. (2024) to distinct parental melts, may also reflect variable extent of subsolidus re-equilibration.
 Massive chromitites are indeed the least likely to suffer from subsolidus re-equilibration with silicates and accordingly overlap with the compositional field of chromite in boninites (Barnes & Roedder, 2001), probably reflecting their actual parental melts.